wp-plugins/kapost-byline/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.0.9 =
+* added support form in the settings area

 = 1.0.8 =
 * avoid double escaping